-- 2.1.1 The interests of Ashmore conflict with those of a client (firm vs. client conflicts); - 2.1.2 The interests of one client of Ashmore conflict with those of another of our clients (client vs. client conflicts); - 2.1.3 The obligations of investment advisers within Ashmore differ (each of whom owe duties to their respective clients); or - 2.1.4 Ashmore has obtained confidential information relating to listed securities, or to a transaction or arrangement, or to an existing or former client, which could be of value to other parts of Ashmore, or to our clients, or to certain third parties.
+- a) the interests of Ashmore conflict with those of a client (firm vs. client conflicts); - b) the interests of one client of Ashmore conflict with those of another of our clients (client vs. client conflicts); - c) the obligations of investment advisers within Ashmore differ (each of whom owe duties to their respective clients); or - d) Ashmore has obtained confidential information relating to listed securities, or to a transaction or arrangement, or to an existing or former client, which could be of value to other parts of Ashmore, or to our clients, or to certain third parties.